 “Most schools don’t recognize how their limited medical knowledge negatively impacts learning opportunities,” said Kyle.
 “The reality of this gap between medical and educational teams shows just how urgent the need for improved care coordination is.”

 The growth of the School Intervention Program shows how urgent the need is, too.
 In the program’s first year, there were only 12 kids and it was limited to school-aged heart transplant patients.
 The second year, it grew to 42 kids.
 Today, just four years later, the program serves more than 350 kids from the Herma Heart Institute, from day care through college.
-Looking ahead, there are plans to expand the program to other areas of Children’s Hospital of Wisconsin.
+Looking ahead, there are plans to expand the program to other areas of Children’s Wisconsin.
 The School Intervention Team recognizes that outside of heart diseases there are a lot of kids with complex medical needs who would greatly benefit from these types of services.

 “This innovative program has the potential to create a gold standard of pediatric follow-up care for the millions of children across the country with complex medical conditions,” said Kyle.